AyushKapoor19/travel-agent-ai/README.md

 answers, and letting the model fill gaps rather than report absences is how a brief acquires facts nobody stated.

+**Two models, one per kind of turn** ([`features/agent/provider.ts`](src/features/agent/provider.ts)) — interview questions and extraction go to `gemini-flash-lite-latest`, planning goes to `gemini-3.6-flash`.
+The split is latency: those turns are short and mechanical, and the reasoning model spends 100+ thinking tokens deciding how to ask someone how many people are coming.
+Temperature follows the same logic — 0.6 for the interview, where the question has already been chosen for it and drifting off it is the only failure mode, and 0.7 for the itinerary, which is the one turn meant to read as written rather than generated.
+No other file names a model, so switching to Claude or OpenAI is a change to this one.

 **Prompts** ([`features/agent/prompt.ts`](src/features/agent/prompt.ts)) — three of them rather than one, because the turns want opposite behaviour.
 A question turn asks exactly one thing and writes two sentences; a planning turn calls six tools and then writes at length; a shortlist turn proposes